w1zzball/haiku/README.md

 - users can create an account
 - users can log in
+- logged in users can update their profile, including profile pictures
+- logged in users have the option to delete their profile
 - anyone can view profiles
 - homepage shows users posts
-- users can create posts (using ajax for seamless posting)
+- users can create posts,edit and delete posts (using ajax for seamless posting) -
-- CRUD for posts

 #### Future Additions

 - set profile to private
+- add followers / likes

 ## Agile Methodologies